Andrea-de-Varda/multilingual-models-brain/README.md

 ## Brain encoding in 21 languages

-This repository contains the code and data to reproduce the article *Multilingual Computational Models Reveal Shared Brain Responses to 21 Languages*, currently under review.
+This repository contains the code and data to reproduce the article *Multilingual Computational Models Capture a Shared Meaning Component in Brain Responses across 21 Languages*, currently under review.

-The article includes two studies; Study I and Study II.
-Study I (12 languages) is based on previously collected data from Malik-Moraleda, Ayyash, et al. (2022), whereas Study II (9 languages) is based on newly collected data.
+The article includes three studies.
+Study I (12 languages) is based on previously collected data from Malik-Moraleda, Ayyash, et al. (2022), Study II (9 languages) is based on newly collected data, and Study III uses targeted perturbations to identify what linguistic features drive cross-lingual transfer.

 ### Study I
 Study I leverages existing fMRI data from a passage-listening task in 12 languages (Malik-Moraleda, Ayyash, et al., 2022).
 We trained fMRI encoding models to predict brain responses based on multiple languages and transferred them zero-shot to a new language on which they had not been trained.

 The methodology is as follows:

- 1. We extract fMRI responses from the language network (functionally defined; Fedorenko et al., 2010), averaging across voxels, fROIs, and lastly, across participants, to obtain one single time-series per language.
+ 1. We extract fMRI responses from the language network (functionally defined; Fedorenko et al., 2010) at the fROI level, analyzing both individual fROIs and network-level averages.
+We analyze five core left-hemisphere language fROIs: posterior temporal, anterior temporal, inferior frontal gyrus, orbital part of inferior frontal gyrus, and middle frontal gyrus.
  2. We obtain written transcriptions for the passages that participants listened to with Whisper-timestamped, which also outputs word-by-word timestamps.
  3. We extract embeddings of the text in the various languages with multilingual neural network language models (MNNLMs, n = 20).
  4. We fit encoding models to predict fMRI activity from the MNNLM embeddings
-    - In the *WITHIN* condition, we train and test the encoding models in each language.
+    - In the *WITHIN* condition, we train and test the encoding models in each language, ensuring generalization across participants.
-    - In the *ACROSS* condition, we train the encoding models in all languages but one, and test in that language.
+    - In the *ACROSS* condition, we train the encoding models in all languages but one, and test in that language, also ensuring generalization across participants.

 The **code and data** supporting Study I are in the "level 0" of this repository, which includes the following scripts: